physiopy/phys2bids/docs/howto.rst

     Tip: Time 0 is the time of first trigger
     ------------------------------------------------

-Five files have been generated in the output directory:
+Six files have been generated in the output directory:

 - **tutorial_file.tsv.gz**
     Compressed file in ``tsv`` format containing your data without header information.